inxcart/vagrant/Readme.md

 ## Fine-tuning

+### Vagrant Box Update Notifications
+If you are notified about an update to the base box, issue the following commands:
+- `vagrant box update`
+- `vagrant box prune`

 ### Server specs

 By default the script configures a VirtualBox VM with 2 vCPUs and 2GB RAM.
 You can change these values in the `Vagrantfile`.